Starting a Business

 An Idea is Born

-So you have a great idea for making money!
-Now you must convince a large enough segment of the population that they want your product or service.
-Here are three simple steps you can take before engaging on any major research:
+So you have a great idea for making money ... now you must convince a large enough segment of the population that they want your product or service.
+Here are three simple steps you can take before engaging in any major research:

-- Accomplish the questionnaire through one-on-one interviews or through a focus group.
+- Administer the questionnaire during one-on-one interviews or through a focus group.

 - Compile your results.
 If the initial feedback is positive, you can move to the next step.

-Online courses for small business owners are available through SBA.
-Click here for more information.
+Online courses for small business owners are available through Small Business Administration.

 Your Business Plan

-This year, more than 100,000 businesses will start-up in the Unscited States.
+This year, more than 100,000 businesses will start up in the United States.
 Within three years, half will be out of business.
 The single biggest reason for failure is the lack of planning.
 Here is what you want to include in your business plan for success:

-- Detailed description of the business' history, name, type, location, products/services offered, hours of operation
+- Detailed description of the business' history, including name, type, location, products/services offered, hours of operation

 - Legal structure, ownership percentages, agreements, succession plan, organizational structure, management, qualifications, resumes, expertise, duties and responsibilities, professional services available and needed